 - ¼ cup extra virgin olive oil or virgin olive oil

 - Lightly toast the pine nuts either in a dry frying pan over a medium heat or under the broiler/grill until lightly brown.
 Keep an eye on them as you don't want to burn them and they can go quickly.

-- Add the olive oil while the food processor is running then remove, stir and either use or transfer to a sealable container and cover with a layer of olive oil and store in the fridge until needed.
+- Add the olive oil while the food processor is running, if an option, or else add a little at a time, pulsing in between.
+Stir and either use or transfer to a sealable container and cover with a layer of olive oil and store in the fridge until needed.